jfiume/DanceFlix/docs/backend.md

 # Backend

 DanceFlix runs on Ruby on Rails and is hosted on Heroku.
-The sole purpose of the backend is to provide RESTful APIs and respond with JSON data.
+The backend provides RESTful APIs and responds with JSON data.

 ## Heroku

-BinaryCanary application performance management (APM) is used to automatically ping the Heroku dyno, keeping it awake for faster client response.
+BinaryCanary application performance management (APM) pings the Heroku dyno, keeping it awake for faster user response.

 ## Database